Pakaday/OSU-Cybersecurity-Project-1/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
 No configuration was performed manually, which is advantageous because...
-- _TODO: What is the main advantage of automating configuration with Ansible?_
+- What is the main advantage of automating configuration with Ansible?
+- The main advantage would be to automate and streamline multiple processes into one Ansible playbook rather than inputting the configurations manually into each configuration file.

 The playbook implements the following tasks:
 - _TODO: In 3-5 bullets, explain the steps of the ELK installation play.
 E.g., install Docker; download image; etc._